0xC0000054/sc4-auto-save/README.md

 * Windows 10 or later

 ## Installation

-If you use an external launcher that has its own auto-save setting, you will need to disable that option when installing this plugin.

 1. Close SimCity 4.
 2. Copy `SC4AutoSave.dll` and `SC4AutoSave.ini` into the Plugins folder in the SimCity 4 installation directory.